Step Forward with Data: How We Recovered 22% of Cart Abandoners in a Shoe Brand Using Server-Side Tracking?

 - Reklam algoritmaları, gerçek satın alma gerçekleştiren profilleri daha iyi tanıdı. - Sepeti terk eden kitleler, "ghost" (hayalet) kullanıcı olmaktan çıkıp yeniden pazarlanabilir potansiyel müşterilere dönüştü. - Kampanya maliyetleri, daha düşük CPA (Edinim Başına Maliyet) oranlarıyla optimize edildi.

-The gradual exit of third-party cookies from our lives is not a crisis for brands but an opportunity for transformation.
-Statista Cookie Deprecation Report shows that cookie loss directly affects digital marketing performance globally and that companies investing in first-party data ownership will maintain their market share in the long term.
+The gradual phasing out of third-party cookies is not a crisis for brands, but a transformation opportunity.
+Statista Cookie Deprecation Report shows that cookie loss directly affects digital marketing performance worldwide and that firms investing in first-party data ownership will protect their market share in the long run.

 As 212 Medya, we do not just measure data; we make it the brand's most valuable asset (first-party asset).
-A data flow managed through your own server not only prevents you from being reliant solely on advertising platforms but also lays the foundation for personalized marketing structures that will increase customer lifetime value (LTV).
+A data flow managed through your own server not only prevents you from being reliant solely on advertising platforms but also lays the foundation for personalized marketing constructs that will enhance customer lifetime value (LTV).

-Don't Leave Your Data to Chance with 212 Medya: One Step Further
+Don't Leave Your Data to Chance with 212 Medya: A Step Further

 The 22% recovery rate we observed in this case study stands at the intersection of the right technological infrastructure and strategic marketing intelligence.
-Digital advertising is no longer just a process of "on-off" buttons; it is a discipline that requires server-side data enrichment, proper tag configuration, and full compliance with privacy rules.
+Digital advertising is no longer just a process of "on-off" buttons; server-side data enrichment requires proper tag structuring and full compliance with privacy rules.

 Do you know how healthy your brand's current measurement system is?
 Or how much of your advertising budget is wasted due to "invisible" data losses?
-As 212 Medya digital marketing agency, we analyze your brand's data architecture end-to-end and prepare roadmaps that will turn your losses into profits.
-Instead of predicting the future, we are building it with the power of data.
+As 212 Medya digital marketing agency, we conduct an end-to-end analysis of your brand's data architecture and prepare roadmaps that will turn your losses into profits.
+Instead of predicting the future, we build it with the power of data.

 Grow Your Digital Marketing Strategy

 Take your brand a step further with our professional team.
-Start growing today with strategies tailored to your business.
+Start growing with strategies tailored to your business today.